Interacting Regional Policies in Containing a Disease: Theorem Details and Proofs

-We say that a sequence of networks is {\sl growth-balanced} relative to some $k(n)$ if there are no bounded paths of potential infection to $k(n)+2$.
+We say that a sequence of networks is {\sl growth-balanced} relative to some $k(n)$ (and sequence of $i_0(n)$) if there are no bounded paths of potential infection to $k(n)+2$.
+This is equivalent to stating that there exists a sequence $m(n)\rightarrow \infty$ such that each path of potential infection from $i_0(n)$ to $k(n)+2$ is either of length at least $m(n)$ or has some node with degree at least $m(n)$.

+If $k(n)$ grows without bound, then the condition is satisfied trivially, so the bounded case is the one of interest; and also the one of practical interest given the small diameter of real-world networks.

+Also note that the condition is stated with respect to a sequence of seed nodes.
+The results extend directly if one wants things to hold with respect to sets of seeds by requiring that the conditions hold for sequences of sets of seeds.

-Growth balance is essentially a condition that requires a minimum bound of expansion along all paths from some initial infection.
-The intuition behind the condition is clear: in order to be sure to detect an infection, within distance $k$ of the seed, it has to be that many of the nodes within distance $k$ have been exposed to the disease by the time it reaches distance $k$.
+Growth balance is essentially a condition that requires a minimum bound of expansion along all potential paths of infection to escape a regional quarantine from some initial infection.
+The intuition behind the condition is clear: to ensure detection of an outbreak before it reaches a distance $k+1$ from the seed, many of the nodes within distance $k$ must be exposed to the disease by the time it reaches distance $k$.
 What is ruled out is a relatively short path that gets directly to that distance without having many nodes be exposed along that path.\footnote{This is very different from conditions that concern long paths within short distances, such as \cite{ugander2013graph}, as ours is ruling out {\sl short} paths with low expansion.}

-Supplementary Figure \ref{fig:growthbalance} presents an illustration of a network that is not growth-balanced.
+Figure S1 presents an illustration of a network that is not growth-balanced.